jlspzw/C-I-TASSER/README.md

 # C-I-TASSER
 contact-based folding program, C-I-TASSER

+The benchmark dataset and pfam dataset can be downloaded at https://zhanglab.dcmb.med.umich.edu/C-I-TASSER/

            INSTALLATION AND IMPLEMENTATION OF C-I-TASSER SUITE (Copyright 2017 by Zhang Lab, University of Michigan, All rights reserved) (Version 1.0, 2020/10/10)